scitran/client/Home.md

 There is also a [**scitran python client** implementation](https://github.com/scitran/python-client).

-See the [scitran core wiki page](https://github.com/scitran/core/wiki) for an introduction to scientific transparency data management software and the Stanford [Project on Scientific Transparency (PoST)](http://post.stanford.edu).
+See the [scitran core data model page](https://github.com/scitran/core/wiki/Data-Model) for an introduction to scientific transparency data management software and the Stanford [Project on Scientific Transparency (PoST)](http://post.stanford.edu).

 ### Acknowledgement